Plant Extinction vs. Plant Speciation in the Anthropocene

 Related Collections

-In support of UN Sustainable Development Goals SDG 2 (Zero Hunger) and SDG 15 (Life on Land), BMC Plant Biology launches the collection, Biostimulants in sustainable agriculture.
-This collection seeks to gather research investigating the applications and mechanisms of action of biostimulants in sustainable agriculture, as well as their relevance in the context of global food security and environmental sustainability.
-We invite researchers and experts in the field to submit research articles that explore, but are not limited to, the following topics:
+In support of the United Nations' Sustainable Development Goals SDG 2 (Zero Hunger) and SDG 12 (Responsible Consumption and Production), BMC Plant Biology is launching the collection ‘Advances and applications in plant cell wall research’.
+This collection aims to explore fundamental research on plant cell wall as well as potential applications in biotechnology and sustainable agriculture.
+We invite researchers and experts in the field to submit research articles that cover, but are not limited to, the following topics:

 All manuscripts submitted to this journal, including those submitted to collections and special issues, are assessed in line with our editorial policies and the journal’s peer review process.
 Reviewers and editors are required to declare competing interests and can be excluded from the peer review process if a competing interest exists.